r-fairhurst/MeetnSleep/README.md

 # MeetnSleep / Minute-Meet
 Our product is a meeting summary tool that the user can boot up to listen to a specific program's audio output.
 The program will listen to the users microphone and or meeting software, transcribe the meeting.
-When the meeting is over the transcript will then save, allowing the user to submit it for summerization.
+When the meeting is over the transcript will then save, allowing the user to submit it for summarization.

 ## Installation Steps